Ichigeki Sacchu!! HoiHoi-san

 HoiHoi-san, full title (一撃殺虫!!ホイホイさん, Ichigeki Sacchu!!
-HoiHoi-san), is a manga by Kunihiko Tanaka that spawned a PlayStation 2 game and a ten-minute OVA (sold with first printing of manga tankōbon).
+HoiHoi-san) is a manga by Kunihiko Tanaka that spawned a PlayStation 2 game and a ten-minute OVA (sold with the first printing of manga tankōbon).

 In the year 20XX, insects have become immune to all pesticides.
 To combat the rising plague of cockroaches and other household pests, the tiny, doll-like extermination gynoids known as "Hoihoi-san" were created.
 They can hunt down insects and kill them with such miniaturized weapons as minuscule machine guns and tiny combat knives.
-They can also (and at the same time) be treated as dolls, by dressing them up in costumes and buying accessories for them.
+They can also (and at the same time) be treated as dolls, by dressing them in costumes and buying accessories for them.
 The main robot of the anime wears a maid uniform and rabbit ears as accessories.

 History

-It started out as a manga title serialized in Japanese language monthly magazine Dengeki Daioh published by MediaWorks, and later branched out to PlayStation 2 as a game and then further into numerous other media channels.
+It started as a manga title serialized in the Japanese language monthly magazine Dengeki Daioh published by MediaWorks.
+It later branched out to PlayStation 2 as a game and then into numerous other media channels.

 The setting is in year 20XX at a time when insects are immune to all insecticides, so Japanese pharmaceutical companies have had to come up with the next level in insect extermination: small but heavily armed robots.

-Hoihoi-san is the bug killing robot of the title, a 10.5 cm tall doll like robot that comes with a wide range of weapons.
-With this character a new level has been attained in the girls-with-guns genre: capable of an impressive rate of fire, handles a sword equally well, is dressed up very cutely, complete with bow ties and booties and an expressionless face.
+Hoihoi-san is the bug] killing robot of the title, a 10.5 cm tall doll like robot that comes with a wide range of weapons.

 The Hoihoi-san series of products parodies the girls with guns genre, robot girls as companions and the otaku.